-STUDENT EDUCATION ACCEPTABLE USE AND SAFETY
+STUDENT TECHNOLOGY ACCEPTABLE USE AND SAFETY

 Source: P.L.
-106-554, Children's Internet Protection Act of 2000 P.L.
-110-385, Title II, Protecting Children in the 21st Century Act 18 U.S.C.
+106-554, Children's Internet Protection Act of 2000

+P.L.
+110-385, Title II, Protecting Children in the 21st Century Act

+18 U.S.C.
 1460 18 U.S.C.
 2246 18 U.S.C.
+2256

-2256 20 U.S.C.
-6777, 9134 (2003) 20 U.S.C.
-6801 et seq., Part F, Elementary and Secondary Education Act of 1965, as amended (2003) 47 U.S.C.
-254(h), (1), Communications Act of 1934, as amended (2003) 47 C.F.R.
+20 U.S.C.
+6777, 9134 (2003)

+20 U.S.C.
+6801 et seq., Part F, Elementary and Secondary Education Act of 1965, as amended (2003)

+47 U.S.C.
+254(h), (1), Communications Act of 1934, as amended (2003)

+47 C.F.R.
 54.520

 Technology has fundamentally altered the ways in which information is accessed, communicated, and transferred in society.
 As a result, educators are continually adapting their means and methods of instruction, and the way they approach student learning, to incorporate the vast, diverse, and unique resources available through the Internet.
-The Board provides Education Technology so that students can acquire the skills and knowledge to learn effectively and live productively in a digital world.
-The Board of Directors provides students with access to the Internet for limited educational purposes only and utilizes online educational services to enhance the instruction delivered to its students.
-The Academy's Internet system does not serve as a public access service or a public forum, and the Board imposes reasonable restrictions on its use consistent with tis limited educational purpose.
+The Board of Directors provides Technology Resources (as defined by Bylaw 0100) to support the educational and professional needs of its students and staff.
+With respect to students, Academy Technology Resources afford them the opportunity to acquire the skills and knowledge to learn effectively and live productively in a digital world.
+The Board of Directors provides students with access to the Internet for limited educational purposes only and utilizes online educational services/apps to enhance the instruction delivered to its students.
+The Academy's computer network and system does not serve as a public access service or a public forum, and the Board imposes reasonable restrictions on its use consistent with tis limited educational purpose.